di-unipi-socc/TosKer/doc/lecture/lecture_slide.md

 <small>Luca Rinaldi</small>

-note:
-In this seminar we talk TosKer that is a project that I'm working right now for my thesis.
-It's a tool that use the capability of Docker and TOSCA to acchive a better system of application deployment.
-So first of all we talk about..

 ---

 ## Software deployment

-It is all the activity that make a software system available to use.
+It is the execution of all the activities that make a software system available to use. <!-- .element: class="fragment" -->

-It is now a days strictly related to the cloud.
+It is now a days strictly related to the cloud infrastructure. <!-- .element: class="fragment" -->

-It is important to find system to express all the requirements and capability that the software need to run (database connection, library to install, ecc..)
+<div>Need a way to express all the **requirements** and **capability** that the application needs to run. </div><!-- .element: class="fragment" -->

+Note:
+OS, database connection, library to install, programming language, and so on..

 ---

-**How can I describe my application?**
+**How is possible to describe an application?**

 ---

 ## Docker

-> Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
-This guarantees that it will always run the same, regardless of the environment it is running in.
+Docker containers wrap up the software and all their requirements: code, runtime, system tools, system libraries. <!-- .element: class="fragment" -->

+This guarantees that it will always run in all environment that have Docker. <!-- .element: class="fragment" -->

-Installing all the requirements inside a container!
+**Install all the requirements inside a container!** <!-- .element: class="fragment" -->

 ---

 ## TOSCA
-It is an OASIS standard language to describe a topology of an application, with their components and relationships.
+It is an OASIS standard language to describe a topology of an application, with their components and relationships. <!-- .element: class="fragment" -->

-Describe your application including all the libraries and software that you need!
+This guarantees that by following the description is possible to replicate the configuration of the application. <!-- .element: class="fragment" -->

+**Describe every parts of your application!** <!-- .element: class="fragment" -->

 ---